Guagnano

-Guagnano (Salentino: Uagnanu) is a town and comune in the province of Lecce, Apulia, south-eastern Italy.
+eeGuagnano (Salentino: Uagnanu) is a town and comune in the province of Lecce, Apulia, south-eastern Italy.
 Situated in northern Salento, it also includes the fraction of Villa Baldassarri.

 History

 Guagnano was originally part of a group of villages, and at the end of the 13th century the region belonged to the feud of the count of Lecce.
 It became the possession of the Orsini del Balzo, princes of Taranto, then passed into the hands of Baron Matteo de Admiaris, before becoming the possession of a series of families (the Sambiasi, the Zurlo, the Paladini, the Galateo, the Lopez, the Santoro and the Mattehei, the Albrigi, then finally the Filomarini, Dukes of Cutrofiano).
 In 1811 a large village, Villa Baldassarri, was added to the principality of Guagnano and remains part of it today.

 Origin of name

 The etymologia of Guagnano possibly derives from a word referring to marshes that are rich in water.
 It could also derive from a Latin name of an unidentified person, maybe Covanius or Aequanius, with the suffix "-ano" added to indicate possession of a property.
 According to historian Giacomo Arditi, however, the name comes from the word guadagno which refers to the fertility of the land and the meadows and to lucrative activities of the region.